Mariner bows are inspired by bows from major periods of Chinese history, and we invite you to explore the different genres of bow in the links above.

 Mariner's foray into bow making began in 2001.
 He wanted to practice traditional Chinese archery, but there was a lack of traditional archery equipment on the market (nor could he afford to buy high-end traditional equipment).
 These circumstances inspired him to make his first bamboo bow and arrows.
 Over the years, he became part of a grassroots movement to revive traditional Chinese archery, going from making bamboo bows, to mulberry bows, to fiberglass bows, and eventually to his current bamboo-fiberglass laminated bows.
 He is a self-made man, and he hopes his efforts and those of his contemporaries can help push traditional Chinese archery to the next level.

-Mariner's Workshop in Hubei, China
+Mariner's Original Workshop in Hubei, China

 Xu Kaicai is a widely respected figure in Chinese archery, both modern and traditional.
 He is a former coach of the Chinese national team, as well as one of the most committed promoters of the modern revival of traditional archery in China.
 Here he is demonstrating with a custom-made Mariner Han Wind bow, which Mariner made using clear fiberglass laminations over a bamboo core.